daddyblondlegs/dex-pumps.github.io/_posts/2016-08-08-Cycling-across-Japan.md

 <p>In the morning it was clear that I couldn&rsquo;t just take the easy way out and be left wondering what I&rsquo;d passed up all for the sake of convenience; I went left.
 As I was stocking up on carbs for the trip, the owner of the store explained to me what I was getting myself into.
 Up, down, up, down, up, down, straight he motioned with his hand laughing a bit and leaving me with little comfort.</p>

 <p>The ride was indeed difficult, in fact it was the most difficult thus far.
-Though I could think of times when I was in more pain, it didn&rsquo;t any comfort.
+Though I could think of times when I was in more pain, it didn&rsquo;t provide any comfort.
 The drive came from a hope that this was the end.
 Road signs that read&nbsp;&ldquo;10% grade&rdquo; didn&rsquo;t seem to do the road justice because as I later found out, it only means 6 degrees.
 Looking sideways when riding up the hill, I would have guessed somewhere between 45 and 90 and had to ride in the lowest gear for only short stretches at a time.
 It must have been hard to watch.</p>

 <p>The lake was after the second hill and was nice but not fantastic.
 Jaded from all I&rsquo;d seen before, I wasn&rsquo;t THAT impressed.
 Just a capital E shaped lake surrounded by mountains.
 Do I express regret?
 Well, no.</p>